Your ultimate guide to retail media and retail media networks (RMNs)

 Each of these industries can use retail media to find customers and show them ads for their products or services.

 Retail media: Retail media involves a brand displaying ads for their products and services on a retailer’s websites, apps and platforms.
-Advertisements are shown to consumers to build brand awareness and influence the customer at the point of purchase.
+Advertisements are shown to consumers to build brand awareness and influence the customer at the point of purchase, ultimately improving conversion rates at the moment of highest intent.
 Retail media allows retailers to monetize their first-party data and audiences and create a new revenue stream.

 Commerce media: Commerce media is an extension of retail media as it allows both retailers and their brand partners to reach audiences across the open web, not just on a retailer’s digital properties.
 The idea here is to make it possible for advertisers to reach their target audience using their and their retailer partner’s first-party data across different websites and apps.
-This allows brands to communicate with their target audience along the entire purchase path by showing them relevant and personalized ads.
+This allows brands to communicate with their target audience along the entire purchase path by showing them relevant ads that are personalized to each shopper.

 E-commerce: E-commerce sites are where customers conduct online transactions.
 They can also utilize retail and commerce media to show ads on their digital properties and across other websites.

-Retail media advertising centers around a brand showing ads for its products or services on a retailer’s website.
 A classic example would be Samsung advertising its new TVs on Walmart’s website.
-While this may sound very similar to traditional display advertising, the key difference is the place (i.e. a retailer’s website) and the fact that a brand will often utilize a retailer’s first-party data to power ad targeting.
+While this may sound very similar to traditional display advertising, the key difference is the ad placement (i.e., a retailer’s website) and the fact that a brand will often utilize a retailer’s first-party data to power ad targeting.

 Retail media ads can also come in many forms, with the main ones being: